2014 Dallas Cowboys season: Game notes

 The win against the Titans meant that the Cowboys wouldn't start 0–2, which they hadn't done since 2010, when Wade Phillips was fired midway through the season and Jason Garrett was promoted to head coach.

 Week 3: at St. Louis Rams

 Game notes

 The Cowboys' 21-point comeback win against the Rams was a new Cowboys' record for the largest point deficit that a Cowboys team had come back from and won in a game that didn't go into overtime.
 It was the third 21-point comeback victory in Cowboys' history.
-The other two came in overtime, in 1984 against New Orleans and 1999 against Washington.
+The other two came in overtime, in 1984 against the New Orleans Saints and 1999 against the Washington Redskins.

 The Rams' 2nd-quarter 21-point lead was the second-largest lead blown by the Rams.
-The biggest deficit overcome by a Rams opponent was 23 points by the Packers in 1982, and Denver had a 21-point rally in 1982.
+The biggest deficit overcome by a Rams opponent was 23 points by the Green Bay Packers in 1982, and the Denver Broncos had a 21-point rally in 1982.

 Cowboys kicker Dan Bailey set a franchise record by making his 28th field goal in a row on a 40-yarder in the third quarter.
 Cowboys kicker Chris Boniol hit 27 straight field goals in 1996.